connexcs/docs/docs/customer/main.md

 ## Audit Log
 ![alt text][audit-log]

 Select **View Audit Log** to see when the customer was created and view any modifications that have been made to the account.
-(View Difference displays data in JSON format.)

 * **User**: User that made the change.
 * **IP**: IP the change came from.